 Imagine a trail journey from the glacier to the sea.
-Along a hiking trail that leads through unforgettable landscapes with rich culture, regional cuisine and inspiring encounters in the three countries Carinthia, Slovenia and Friuli-Venezia Giulia.
+Along a hiking or cycling trail that leads through unforgettable landscapes with rich culture, regional cuisine and inspiring encounters in the three countries Carinthia, Slovenia and Friuli-Venezia Giulia.
 Beginning at the foot of the ice-crowned immensity of the Grossglockner and ending in the tranquil fishing harbour of Muggia on the Adriatic coast.
-This is the Alpe-Adria-Trail.
+This is the Trail.
 What a journey!
-Pension Carinthia is one of the stops during your breathtaking walking tour.
+Pension Carinthia is one of the stops during your breathtaking walking tour or cycling tour.

 • Hohe Tauern National Park: Großglockner and Pasterzen Glacier

 • Mölltal: Groppenstein gorge and cult site Danielsberg

 • City of artists Gmünd with museums, galleries and vernissages

 • Granattor am Sentiero dell´ Amore on the Millstätter Alpe

 • The alpine pasture landscape of the UNESCO Nockberge Biosphere Reserve